AUCT-us/AUCT-us.github.io/FOSS/4Autodidact-Anthropic.md

    - Design a hybrid retrieval architecture

 4. **Knowledge Representation Paradigms**
-   - Compare symbolic, neural, and hybrid knowledge representations
+   - [Survey symbolic, neural, and hybrid knowledge representations](https://www.sciencedirect.com/science/article/pii/S2666651021000061) to understand advantages and disadvantages of symbolic and neural methodologies as well as efforts made on combining the two reasoning methods.
    - Evaluate ontological vs. statistical approaches to knowledge organization
    - Devise criteria for selecting representation strategies for different use cases